open-source-tabletop/cadence/releases/modules/dark-millenium/shadow-war/army-list-infernals.md

 ### Fury

-This model may re-roll Attack Rolls of 1.
+This model may spend a Command Point to re-roll any failed Attack Rolls for the remainder of it's activation.

 Infernals Units
 ===============